Planning Permission for Containers in Portsmouth

 Key Planning Considerations for Shipping Containers in Portsmouth

-The 28-day rule is a key threshold.
-If the container is beyond this, or if it is fixed to the ground or connected to services, it is treated as a building requiring planning consent.
+The 28-day rule is often used as a guide for temporary structures.
+If the container remains beyond this period, is fixed to the ground, or is connected to utilities, it is more likely to be treated as a permanent structure requiring planning consent.

 How to Apply for Planning Permission in Portsmouth

-3. A clear description of the container’s intended use (e.g., storage, office) and the proposed duration.
+5. A clear description of the intended use and duration.

 FAQs About Shipping Containers and Planning in Portsmouth